 RYDA is an essential youth development program – so many of the topics we discuss in RYDA, like identifying and controlling mindstate, understanding personal risk profiles and thinking socially are such critical tools at time where uncertainty and fear is in abundance.
 We have made sure our teachers don’t have to wait for the world to return to ‘normal’ or for the re-scheduled face-to-face RYDA workshops to give their students the tools they need now to navigate the unknown.

-We are so fortunate that our incredible sponsors (in Australia & New Zealand: BOC and Bridgestone | in Australia: Toyota, MTAA Super and Boral and | in New Zealand: NZ Steel and AMI) support us in a way that allows RSE to continue providing the RYDA Program to our schools, even while the RYDA workshops are put on hold.
+We are so fortunate that our incredible sponsors (in Australia & New Zealand: BOC and Bridgestone | in Australia: Toyota, Spirit Super and Boral and | in New Zealand: NZ Steel and VTNZ) support us in a way that has allowed RSE to continue providing the RYDA Program to our schools, even when the RYDA workshops were on hold.

 This is a changing situation and we will continue to adapt.
-Here’s what ‘RYDA 5.0 at a Social Distance’ looks like right now (as at 24 April):

-- We’ve opened our ‘help line’ for parents and teachers needing advice as they take on topics that may be outside their comfort zones.
+- We opened our ‘help line’ for parents and teachers needing advice as they take on topics that may be outside their comfort zones.
 Need help or resources on a road safety topic?
 Drop us a line at firstname.lastname@example.org

 - We are following all Government guidelines and advice (differing by jurisdiction) as to large gatherings and excursions.
 We have, and will continue to postpone RYDA workshops in consultation with venues and schools where guidelines are in place.